glapworth/glapworth.github.io/_pages/about.md

 I was 16.
 The rush I had when I wrote and ran code was just fantastic.
 I remember having my PS/2 (I think it was a model 55 - but don't quote me on that), and installing
 Windows 3.11.
 I remember the first time I installed OS/2 Warp.
 BeOS.
 Linux.
 BSD.
 Every new operating system caused a further explosion in my head.
 WOW!

 So here I am, almost 40.
 I've been programming now over 30 years by my own admission.
 I'm a software engineer by trade (of course).
-My proudest achievements though are my three children.
+My proudest achievement is my happy family, I have a wonderful wife and three brilliant children.
 I also play the Ukulele.

 I wonder what sort of things I'll post in the blog?